EnviralDesign/EFX-Dashboard/README.md

 Each filter item uses partial pattern matching if you wish, or you can specify the exact comment.

-the default value of `canceled;bc;` actually means the following patterns will be excluded:
+the default value of `cancelled;bc;` actually means the following patterns will be excluded:

-- canceled
+- cancelled
 - bc

 keep in mind, you do not HAVE to exclude anything, but things you exclude by way of this filter will never leave the mt4 terminal.